rvratner/carw/wp-content/plugins/social-pug/readme.txt

 1. Activate each location where you wish the buttons to appear

+== Frequently Asked Questions ==

+= What social media platforms are supported? =

+We currently support Facebook, Twitter, Google+ and Pinterest in the free version.
+The Pro version adds many more social media networks for both social share and social follow.

+= Can I place the social share buttons only on posts and pages? =

+You can place both the inline share buttons and the floating sidebar buttons on any custom post type that your WordPress installation has registered.
+You are not limited to only posts and pages.

 == Screenshots ==
 1. Content Share Buttons Output
 2. Floating Sidebar Buttons Output